lilive/Freeplane-Jumper/README.md

 - `gradle build` will create the file lib/bookmarks.jar

 Now you can open `jumper.mm` with Freeplane and package the addon with [Tools > Developer Tools > Package add-on for publication](https://freeplane.sourceforge.io/wiki/index.php/Add-ons_(Develop)).
 This will create the file `jumper-vX.X.X.addon.mm`.
 Open this file with Freeplane to install the add-on.

+## Credits

+- Thanks to Freeplane users who have given me feedbacks and support during the development (special mention to sfpcom for the add-on name :wink:)
+- And of course many thanks to Freeplane developers !